bitaleng/Equus/replit.md

 - Robust handling of additional fees, ensuring independent payment method tracking.
 - Accurate revenue reporting for rental items, distinguishing rental fees from deposit handling.
 - Enhanced logging and filtering for historical data, including detailed statistics.
+- Barcode scan logging system for anti-theft monitoring, tracking all barcode scans with processed status and business day tracking.
 - Data export functionality to Excel (.xlsx) and PDF.
 - Automated data cleanup for records older than one year and manual data reset options.